SensorAnalyticsAus/KM-GEN/README.md

 ### About ###
 `KM-GEN` is an unsupervised classifier for finding groups of similar or dissimilar images (anomalies) in large collections.
 It's used for classifying visual data e.g. travel VLOGs, security cam snaps/videos etc and for semi-automatic labelling of training datasets.
 Commonly occurring frames can be filtered out leaving only images which are relatively unique and thus may be of interest.
-A long video may be converted into a short time-lapse video of highlights or a large image collection can be condensed into a slide show of relatively unique images.
-Clustering of images also helps in automatically labelling large datasets.
+A long video may be converted into a short time-lapse video of highlights or a large image collection can be condensed into a slide show of relatively unique images. `KM-GEN` can automatically label large image repositories for machine learning with `PyTorch` etc.

 ### Demos ###
 Image classification and video processing examples.